NEWFOUNDLAND PONY CONSERVANCY CENTER

 What is inside the pony is as important, if not more important, than what is on the outside of the pony.
 Their temperament is most remarkable and stands out distinctly.
 Very people-friendly, trusting and willing, they are described as having more dog-like personalities than horses.
 They have a strong sense of herd, of family.
 They readily accept people into their "family" as well.
 They generally think before reacting, are very curious and not easily frightened.
 Stallions tend to be sweet and docile.

-A 4-legged time capsule of antique genetics, having not had their genetics manipulated by people, as the majority of their ancestors did.
+Also "inside" is a very diverse base of genetics, carried forward from their ancestors - Exmoor, Dartmoor, Kerry Bog, Eriskay, New Forest, Scottish Galloway (extinct), Dales, Highland, Fell, Connemara, and Welsh Mountain.
+The Newfoundland Pony is a four-legged time capsule of antique genetics, having not had their genetics manipulated by people as the majority of their ancestors did.
 Most of those breeds are not the same today as they were during the Newfoundland Pony's creation.
 People changed these ancestral breeds by adding outside blood to their gene pools to make them suit human needs as horses became less essential to day to day life, and more of a luxury.
-Some of those "improvements" also unknowingly added undesirable traits and health issues to those breeds - such as the American Cream Draft's introduction of the
+Some of those "improvements" also unknowingly added undesirable traits and health issues to those breeds - such as the American Cream Draft's introduction of the junctional epidermolysis bullosa gene, or "JEB" - also known as "Hairless Foal Syndrome" or "Red Foot Disease".
+In a large population of horses, introduction of lethal genes are unfortunate, but in a small group like the Newfoundland and the American Cream, it is disastrous.
+With so few left, we cannot risk the introduction of any life threatening addition to their gene pool.

 © 2012 NEWFOUNDLAND PONY CONSERVANCY CENTER.

-A New Hampshire non-profit corporation recognized by the United States Internal Revenue Service as a 501(c)(3) Charitable Organization.
+A New Hampshire non-profit corporation recognized by the United States Internal Revenue Service as a 501(c)(3) Organization.

+EIN #46-1756998.
 Donations are tax deductible by the donor to the extent permitted by law.

 ALL RIGHTS RESERVED.
 REPRODUCTION IN WHOLE OR IN PART IN ANY FORM OR MEDIUM